How do you create tape art?

 How did you come up with the idea?

 There’s a lot of great street art by day, but it disappears after dark.
 I wanted to come up with urban art that uses nighttime as a setting, and there was nothing more inviting than the street lamps in Amsterdam.

 In the beginning I used packing tape to fill in larger sections of my marker drawings.
 Once I hung them on street lamps, the light’s effect opened up new ideas with ditching markers and just using tape.
 Here are some examples

 Absolutely, selling my art allows me to maintain my public projects and to focus on creating.
 I have tape artwork for sale in the buy-section.

 Write me an email at email@example.com and let me know the following:

 - Which artwork you are interested in

-- Which country you live in (to estimate shipping costs).
+- Which country you live in (to estimate shipping)

-- Any further questions about the artwork and its proper display.
+- Any further questions about the artwork or the frame.

 Each single artwork is of course an original made from scratch, unique and signed.
 Although I try to have the artworks look alike, each one has its own character and differs slightly from the others.
 See it like the repeating performance of a Broadway play: although it follows the same script each night has a different dynamic.